 I remember being told that ‘being a writer isn’t a real job’ by a careers advisor at school and, being terrified of having to decide what I was going to do for the rest of my life RIGHT NOW, I accepted this as truth.
 In a way, I’m glad I didn’t pursue writing as a career back then.
 The upside of waiting a couple of decades to fully understand that being a writer is a real job is that the landscape of publishing has changed so much during that time, and I’m so happy that self-publishing, ebooks and social media exist now.

 When I was twenty, I started a college course in media, specialising in writing and directing for film and TV.
 I had none of the qualifications required but was given a place on the course anyway based on a collection of short stories I submitted with my application.
-This was short-lived for financial reasons, although I did get to go to college a few years later and study photography, then enjoy it as a profession for a while, so I’m super grateful for that experience.
+This was short-lived for financial reasons, although I did get to go to college a few years later to study photography, then enjoy it as a profession for a while, so I’m super grateful for that experience.

-Of all the random jobs I did over the years, the most recent involved marketing and communications.
+Of all the random jobs I’ve done over the years, the most recent involved marketing and communications.
 I was writing professionally, but not for myself.
 I enjoyed it but I also kind of felt like an engineer on the Death Star – a feeling familiar to many people who have worked in marketing.
 When I left that job at the end of 2016, I basically lost my shit for a month because I had no idea what I was going to do at the age of 35, living with a health condition that severely affected the kind of work I was able to do.

 Having made it through that particular breakdown spiritual awakening (all credit to Brené Brown for the terminology), 2017 became the year I decided to really do the writing thing.
 I started sharing my work under my own name, my full name, as a way to fully connect myself to my writing.
 I took the massive step of saying ‘I am a writer’ instead of ‘I want to be a writer’, and the even more gargantuan step of believing it.